Code Read Dyslexia Network – Our origins

-Educators that are knowledgeable about dyslexia and how to identify it.
+We want educators who are knowledgeable about dyslexia and are educated in identifying it.
 And using current evidence based teaching practices.

-Effective evidence based literacy instruction in schools and high expectation for all students.
+We want effective evidence based literacy instruction in schools and high expectations for all students.

-Schools and teachers to be dyslexia aware and give all students equitable access to the curriculum.
+We want schools and teachers to be dyslexia aware and to give all students equitable access to the curriculum.

-The education system specifically and more broadly, society, that is set up to fail those with dyslexia.
+The education system specifically and more broadly, society, is set up to fail those with dyslexia.

-• Currently, teachers in Australia are not being trained to teach reading effectively and they receive little to no training on dyslexia.
+• Currently, teachers in Australia are not being trained to teach reading effectively and they receive little to no training about dyslexia.

 • Methods for teaching reading have a published and acceptable failure rate of at least 20%.